DigitalPath-Inc/alertwest-interview-q1/README.md

 - Polls `GET /queued` and `GET /resources` every second; responses are currently not processed.

+# Exercise
+Please read through the entire exercise before starting to work on it.
+The exercise is broken into two parts, and you will need to complete Part 1 before starting Part 2.
+The two parts are related, but can be completed independently.
+However, you should not start working on Part 2 until you have a solution for Part 1.

+> We are looking for a solution that can be run locally, so please include instructions on how to run the server and client locally.

 ## Part 1: Identify Queries being Executed
+> Hint: Review Part 2 before settling on a solution to Part 1.
+Your solution in Part 1 will be necessary to understand which queries are in the queue peding exection.

 ### Problem